-The Mosca Campground is currently open for the season.
+The Mosca Campground is currently closed for the season.

 The Mosca Campground is located in the low dunes west of San Luis Lake.
 View San Luis State Park Map for location.
 The 51 campsites feature a panoramic view of the lake, the surrounding mountains and the Great Sand Dunes.
 All sites have electrical hookups, sheltered tables, and fire grills.
 Drinking water and a dump station are also available on site.
 A bathhouse with modern restrooms, hot showers and laundry facilities is located in the campground.
 Reserve a campsite at San Luis State Park online now!